MayurHarde02/TechnoTrix/README.md

-# TechnoTrix

-Password Strength Analysis
+# Password Strength Analysis

-Overview:-
+# Overview:-

 This project aims to create a password strength checker using HTML, CSS, and JavaScript that is going to be responsible for checking the strength of a password for the user's understanding of their password strength by considering the length of the password which will be that the password should contain at least 8 characters and the other is that the password should contain one uppercase letter, one lowercase letter, one number and one special character.

-Features:-
+# Features:-

 1).Checks password length and complexity